GeorgeSchiro/GoPcBackup/README.md

     shutdown automatically thereafter.
 This switch is useful if the utility is run in a batch process or if it is run by a server job scheduler.

--RunOncePrompts=False
+-RunOncePrompts=True

-    Set this switch True to display a backup results dialog after -RunOnce is used.
+    Set this switch False to not display a backup results dialog after -RunOnce is used.
 This switch is overridden by the -NoPrompts switch (see above).

 -SaveProfile=True